Skip to content Skip to footer

 Tirupati is one of the most ancient and spectacular places of pilgrimage in India.
 The town owes its existence to the sacred temple of Lord Sri Venkateswara situated on the Tirumala Hill adjoining it.

-This is the most commonly visited Holy Cave Temple situated in the Himalayas.
+This is the most visited Holy Cave Temple situated in the Himalayas.

-Though the way up to the temple is difficult, devotees are able to cover this long and tiring journey through their strong faith in Mata Vaishno Devi.
+Though the way up to the temple is difficult, devotees can cover this long and tiring journey through their strong faith in Mata Vaishno Devi.

 Varanasi is one of the oldest cities in India.
 Originally known as Banares, Varanasi is home to the Kasi Vishwanath Temple.
-The city is flanked by many religious ghats and is considered to be the ultimate spiritual destination.
+The city is flanked by many religious ghats and is the ultimate spiritual destination.

 Dwarka is situated in Gujarat and holds great religious significance for devotees of Lord Krishna.
 A visit to the famous Dwarkadhish Temple is always a part of your visit.